awsdocs/amazon-rds-user-guide/doc_source/blue-green-deployments-overview.md

   + You can't change an encrypted DB instance into an unencrypted DB instance\.
   + You can't change a blue environment DB instance to a higher engine version than its corresponding green environment DB instance\.
   + The resources in the blue environment and green environment must be in the same AWS account\.
+  + If the source database is associated with a custom option group, you can't specify a major version upgrade when you create the blue/green deployment\.

+    In this case, you can create a blue/green deployment without specifying a major version upgrade\.
+Then, you can upgrade the database in the green environment\.
+For more information, see [Upgrading a DB instance engine version](USER_UpgradeDBInstance.Upgrading.md)\.